cmayer/MitoGeneExtractor/README.md

 ## List of input sources for which MitoGeneExtractor did not work in our tests:
 - Long reads from MinION, Oxford Nanopore (Tested on a small number of libraries.
 See the supplementary materials of the publication for details.)

+## Asked questions and problems users had

+See the Questions and problems page.

 ## Arguments pro MitoGeneExtractor: